AdamLearns/Abbott/README.md

 - Make any changes
 - Push to GitHub to get it to build new Docker images
 - Make sure the build actually works through GitHub actions
-- Run `ansible-playbook` from my main computer
+- Watchtower on the mini PC should automatically detect and pull the new images.
+If it doesn't, run `ansible-playbook` from my main computer

 ## Back-ups